arrseq/lightning_processor/readme.md

 Read information for how to write code for the processor, how to emulate, and more.

 ### License
 There is no official for this project.
-We own the code and you may clone, fork, or take the code as a copy and not face legal repricussions.
+We own the code and you may clone, fork, or take the code as a copy and not face legal repercussions.

+### Recommended Extensions
+- TODO Highlight
+- Todo Tree